blank'/> Promoting Success: What is the easiest way to teach equivalent fractions to children?

 Brain research supports the connection between movement and learning.
 Evidence from imaging sources, anatomical studies, and clinical data shows that moderate movement enhances cognitive processing.
 Task cards offer an easy way to allow movement in the classroom while increasing student achievement!

-These FREE samplers will help get you started!
+These FREE resources will help get you started!

 3rd grade fractions free task cards games